 The slanted seat design also allows these valves to seal at lower back pressures.
 For more details, please see our slanted seat check valve product information.

-Some of the selection criteria to consider when choosing your check valves
+What to consider when choosing your check valves?

 Some of the things you may need to consider are fluid compatibility, flow characteristics, headloss, non-slam characteristics and total cost of ownership.
 For optimal performance, it is of course important to choose your valve respecting the characteristics of each specific installation.